 Participation in athletics at Arkansas institutions of higher education has increased in recent years, even as total enrollment at colleges and universities has gone down.

-The legislature has advanced a long list of bills to prevent voter fraud and protect the integrity of elections.
+The Arkansas legislature enacted a lengthy list of new laws to strengthen the integrity of the elections.